mesonbuild/meson/docs/markdown/Reference-manual.md

   You can also specify multiple restrictions by passing a list to this keyword argument, such as: `['>=3.14.0', '<=4.1.0']`.
   These requirements are never met if the version is unknown.
+- `is_system` *(added 0.52.0)* is a boolean flag, marking the dependency as a system dependency.
+System dependencies may be handled differently on some platforms, for instance using `-isystem` instead of `-I`, where possible.
+The default value is `false`.
 - other
 [library-specific](Dependencies.md#dependencies-with-custom-lookup-functionality)
 keywords may also be accepted (e.g. `modules` specifies submodules to use for